All Episodes

 I did not know this was going on.

-I know a lot of lawyers, my dad was one.
+I know a lot of lawyers.

-My grandfather was one, my uh cousin's a federal judge.
+My cousin's a federal judge.

 And I need you to know that they are not advertisers here.

-Uh they are two advertisers who went public during the Sandra Fluck episode and expressed their shock and their outrage.
+They are two advertisers who went public during the Sandra Fluck episode and expressed their shock and their outrage how they could no longer possibly be associated with anything like this program.

 And yet they continue to try to associate themselves with this program.

-There apparently still is a rushberries.com website, for example, that you can go to.
+There apparently still is a RushBerries.com website, for example, that you can go to.

-We're not part, they're not advertisers here.
+They're not advertisers here.

-Yeah, look, they're making it very tough on me.
+They look all they're making it very tough on me.

-We try to play this above board.
+I would try to play this above board.

-But I'll just there are a number of advertisers who back then in the heat of the moment canceled and asked to come back, and we've said no to them.
+But I'll just, there are a number of advertisers who back then, in the heat of the moment, canceled it and asked to come back.

 They endeavor to be associated with the program on the sly.